solanoah/zopa/Readme.md

 ```

 ## Running the App
-* Sample test files are located at /src/test/resources
+* Sample test file is located at /src/test/resources
 ```
 From the root path, run the following commands: